 Reason for Termination Vesting Expiry of Option Death or Disability Unvested Options will automatically vest in full as of the date of death or disability and become immediately exercisable.
-The expiry date of the Options will be the earlier of (i) the expiry date established under Section 5.2(c) of the LTIP and (ii) one year from the date of death or Disability of the Participant.
-Change in Control Options will vest in accordance with Section 11 of the LTIP.
+1 2 Change in Control Options will vest in accordance with Section 11 of the LTIP.
 Options expire in accordance with Section 11 of the LTIP.